KarlClinckspoor/UnderworldRandomizer/README.md

 # Acknowledgements

-Thanks to hankmorgan for his phenomenal work in the Underworld Exporter.
+* Thanks to hankmorgan for his phenomenal work in the Underworld Exporter.
+* Thanks to vividos for writing the uw-formats.txt file, fundamental to anyone doing any project with UW.